saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-4/README.md

 GTKWave
 ```

-Using the same testbench makes it easier to compare RTL and synthesized behavior.
+Using the same testbench simplifies comparison between RTL and synthesized behavior.

 ---

 ## 21. GLS with Gate-Level Libraries

-When the synthesized netlist contains standard-cell library instances, the corresponding Verilog library models must also be available during simulation.
+When the synthesized netlist contains standard-cell instances, the matching Verilog library models must also be included during simulation.

 A typical setup may contain: